itead/Segnix/README.md

 # Where Can It Run?

-At present, platforms supported by SDK are fellowing:
+At present, platforms supported by SDK are following:

 - Iteaduino Plus A10/A20
 - ITEAD CORE EVB(IBOX)